-The testing process for the project will encompass various aspects to ensure the robustness, reliability, and usability of the web-based dashboard application.
-The types of tests to be conducted include:
+The testing process for the project will cover different aspects to ensure the robustness, reliability, and usability of the web-based dashboard application.
+The types of tests to be conducted include are:

 1. Functionality Testing:

-This involves verifying that all features and functionalities of the application work as intended according to the specified requirements.
+This type of testing checks if all the different parts of the app work the way they are supposed to according to the requirements.

 Test Case 1 - Valid Input